sandeepcr529/Buffet.vim/README.md

 Buffet is a plugin for the vim editor for listing and switching buffers, windows and tabs.([vim.org](http://www.vim.org/scripts/script.php?script_id=3896))

+New in version 2.50

+With this version you can format the display of buffer list using a callback.

+function.
+Set the call back using the line in your vimrc

+   let g:Buffetbufferformatfunction = "s:callback"

+The call back function accept following parameters and must return a one dimensional list of columns.
+If empty list is returned, the entry is not displayed.

+Buffer No, The buffer number

+Tab No, Tab no where this buffer is displayed.
+Blank if it is not displayed in a tab.

+Window No. Window no where this buffer is displayed.
+Blank if not displayed.

+Source tab: The tab from which the bufet was invoked.
+This can be used to mark the current buffer in the list

+Source window: Same as above, but from window.

+Is parent.
+This is 1 if this is a first entry for a buffer in the list.
+If buffer is showing in multiple tabs and windows, those entries will have this value 0.

+You can disable default maps if you set this line in vimrc

+   let g:buffetdisabledefaultmaps = 1

+You can now set youe own maps to the commands given at the end of this file instead.

 New in version 2.10[(Screenshot)](http://i43.tinypic.com/33kadsx.png)

 * Layout change for buffer list.Made columns to correctly align on top of each other.